hack4impact-uiuc/kiva-pricing-tool/docs/heroku.md

 ```

 ## Frontend
-Change all axios calls from http://127.0.0.1:3453 to whatever your heroku backend's url is
+Change flaskURL in frontend/src/utils from http://127.0.0.1:3453 to whatever your heroku backend's url is

 To create a new heroku app out of your frontend repository
 ```